crossplane/crossplane/design/one-pager-managed-resource-api-design.md

 CRUD operations with all those required fields filled.

 The decision flow for `Status` fields are different.
-The values for those fields are provided by the provider and overridden by the latest observation no matter what.
-So, it's not really important whether the fields are marked optional or not but for the sake of consistency we can treat all fields that are populated by the observation from provider as optional.
+The values for those fields are provided by the provider and overridden by the latest observation no matter what and we know that we'll get a full object body.
+However;
+* In error cases we don't want to show Go zero-values since this would be misleading about the current status.
+But in cases where the value is actually Go zero-value, we should not omit it.
+So, using `omitempty` makes sense.
+* `// +optional` doesn't really make sense since we always get a full object body.
+* Pointer type should be used only if the corresponding field is pointer type in the provider's SDK type.

 Note that some required fields by all CRUD calls might be late-initalized.
 For example, a config parameter can only be fetched from the provider and CRUD operations except `Create` requires it.
 In those cases, mark the field as optional